nipafx/mvn-java-9/toolchain/README.md

 ## Pros and Cons

-This is a clean approach as it makes obvious in the pom where the Java 9 compiler is supposed to come from.
+This is arguably the cleanest approach because it is project-specific and makes obvious in the pom where the Java 9 compiler is supposed to come from.

 It requires mucking with the pom, though, which in large legacy projects might not be your first choice.
 For a less intrusive way to build on Java 9, look at [the alternatives](..).